ChristophB/SOLID/README.md

 * Log in as administrator and navigate to Config->Content->Node Importer. (alternatively use the URL: "[your Drupal 8 root URL]/node_importer")
 * Place the previously created file into the form.
 * Check "Import Vocabularies" or "Import Nodes" and click "Import".
-* There will be a message indicating the success/failure of the import process.
-* The module automatically undos all changes if an error occured.
-(Be careful while using the "overwrite" option, because deleted nodes can not be restored.)
 * You can call call node_importer/src/Script/import.php to import data from command line.

 ```sh